 Submit your completed application by email

 When you press the submit button on the form, it will attempt to attach the completed form through your email application.
-If your email application does not open automatically, save the completed form and attach it, along with your banking document, in your email to firstname.lastname@example.org.
+If your email application does not open automatically, save the completed form and attach it, along with your banking document, in an email to [email protected].

-Physicians who pay their CMPA fees annually, including those who participate in the early reimbursement program, will receive an annual reimbursement from Alberta Health.
-Based on information transferred from the CMPA, the full reimbursement entitlement for the current year will be deposited directly into the physician’s bank account.
+Physicians who pay their CMPA fees annually, including those who participate in the early reimbursement program, will receive their reimbursement as a single, lump-sum reimbursement deposited directly into their bank account.

 Reimbursements made under the MLR Program may be subject to adjustment or repayment as permitted or required by law.